-The Company has not used the transitional measures for managing long-term guarantees established in Delegated Regulation 2015/35 dated 10 October 2014 and Directive 2009/138/EC, which include reconciliation and volatility adjustments, transitional adjustment in the structure of risk-free interest rates, and the transitional deduction include in Article 308 quinquies of Directive 2009/138/EC.
+The Company has not used the transitional measures for managing long-term guarantees established in Delegated Regulation 2015/35 and Directive 2009/138/EC, which include reconciliation and volatility adjustments, transitional adjustment in the structure of risk-free interest rates, and the transitional deduction include in Article 308 quinquies of Directive 2009/138/EC.

-For that reason, form S.22.01.21 regarding the impact on long-term guarantee and transitional measures is not included in accordance with the information included in Appendix I of April 30, 2014 on technical specifications.
+For that reason, form S.22.01.21 regarding the impact on long-term guarantee and transitional measures is not included in accordance with the information included in Appendix I of April 30th, 2014 on technical specifications.